All Episodes

 No, they're not.

-Uh anyway, 800-941 Sean, toll-free telephone number.
+Anyway, 800-941-Sean, toll-free telephone number.

 And I'm sick of all these lazy people that can't get their job done.

-We'll take a quick break and we'll check in with Diane Black.
+We'll take a quick break, and we'll check in with Diane Black.

-He's a congresswoman from Tennessee.
+She's a congresswoman from Tennessee.

-That's all coming up next, straight ahead.
+That's all coming up next.

 I don't wish him harm.

-I I I just uh um but uh yeah, I mean, just uh the volatility is you know, to anyone who has been around, um, is to a degree alarming, but again, I don't wish him harm.
+I just, but, yeah, I mean, just the volatility is, you know, to anyone who has been around, is to a degree alarming.

-One of the reasons I supported Matthew and Johnson and uh and Delhi last week is again, as long as there's people like that around, you know, um, they're able to talking down and you know, when it gets spun up, uh, you know, calming down and uh continuing to work with them before the fish is made.
+One of the reasons I supported Pattis and Phillison and Kelly last week is, again, as long as there's people like that around him who are able to talk him down and, you know, when it gets spun up, you know, calming down and continue to work with them before a decision is made, I think we'll be fine.

-Um, asked me if I would reconsider.
+He called me this last week, asked me if I would reconsider.

 Yeah.

-Um, this president's just not at the card that I've already made my decision.
+I've already made my decision.

 Look, if you talk about an adult daycare center, I'm sorry, but I think the Senate is an adult daycare center.